jebowe3/DH-Mapping/README.md

 **Figure 17**.
 The Noble Bachelor points in a map edit session.

 ### Step 7: How to Make a Static Map
 Now we are ready to make the map.
 In the edit window, make sure you are zoomed in on the Noble Bachelor points and that all labels are legible.
-Now, from the options in the bar at the top, choose "Project" and "New Print Layout" or simple hold the command key and press "P" to open a print layout session.
+Now, from the options in the bar at the top, choose "Project" and "New Print Layout" or simply hold the command key and press "P" to open a print layout session.
 A box will appear prompting you to add a print layout title.
 Let's call this "Noble_Bachelor_Map."

 In the print layout screen that opens, you will want to click the button on the lefthand bar that "adds a new label to the layout."
 This will allow you to add a title to the map.